The purpose of Mesa's Historic Preservation Program is to

 Contest was open from September 1 - November 14, 2013.

-is now closed, and submissions are being reviewed.
+is now closed, and the submissions have been reviewed.

 This contest will provide students the